gbmhunter/blog/content/programming/algorithms-and-data-structures/algorithm-time-complexity/index.md

 ### log(n) Time

-{{< img src="graph-logarithmic-time-complexity" width="700px" caption="The growth of logarithmic time complexity compared with other common complexity classes." >}}
+{{< img src="graph-logarithmic-time-complexity.png" width="700px" caption="The growth of logarithmic time complexity compared with other common complexity classes." >}}

 `\(\mathcal{O}(\log{n})\)` is a time complexity where the **number of operations grows with the logarithm of the size of the input**. `\(\mathcal{O}(\log{n})\)` complexity is considered to be pretty good.
 You can think of it as: **Every time the size of the input doubles, the complexity increases by a constant amount**.